lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 100% 007872
 --->

+Wierd co-evolution tree in @Li2018.
+@Metzgar2007 is also based on chloroplast markers. chloroplast phylogeny mismatches with nostoc.

 ![Comparative phylogenomcs on _Azolla_ associated _T. azollae_ and chloroplasts.
 Phylogenomic trees were infered on a manually selected set of single copy genes with good allignement scores in the pangenomc analyses of _T.azollae_ and the chloroplast genomes.
 Partitioned allignments were processed in IQtree, performing model selection and maximum likelihood tree inference.
 Matching host species are connected by green ribons; matching samples by blue ones.
 Inconsistencies in the speciation pattern are indicated by coloured circles.](source/figures/fig4_coevolution_trees.pdf){#fig:fig4_coevolution_trees short-caption="Comparative phylogenomics of _T azollae_ and _Azolla_ chloroplasts"}